pharaox/carnalitas_x/README.md

 Note that the cost of freeing, liberating, or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).

-If you enslaved a prisoner instead of ransoming them, you may not be able to sell them to a relative since relatives get additional negative modifiers to their willingness to buy, and this may also be [forbidden by slavery doctrines](#impact-of-slavery-doctrines), but you would still be able to demand ransom from one of their relatives.
+If you enslaved a prisoner instead of ransoming them, you may not be able to sell them to a relative since relatives get additional negative modifiers to their willingness to buy, and this may also be [penalized by slavery doctrines](#impact-of-slavery-doctrines), but you would still be able to demand ransom from one of their relatives.
 Similarly, if someone enslaved one of your relatives, you may not be able to buy them, but you would still be able to offer ransom to their owner.

 #### Convenience Interactions for the Player